 Chimes of Freedom - Album Art

-The cover of Chimes of Freedom: The Songs of Bob Dylan, a 75-song tribute collection to honor the 50th anniversary of Amnesty International.
+Chimes of Freedom: The Songs of Bob Dylan, a 75-song tribute collection to honor the 50th anniversary of Amnesty International.

 Two tracks into my first listen to Chimes of Freedom, the new 75-track, 80-plus artist collection that celebrates 50 years of both Bob Dylan's career and the good work done by human rights NGO Amnesty International, I realized I would not be able to absorb the thing.
 It's impossible.
 Even the guy who oversaw the project, music biz vet Jeff Ayeroff, has gone on the record saying he doesn't expect anyone to try.